 The Fujifilm X100F and the Leica M8 are two enthusiast cameras that were officially introduced, respectively, in January 2017 and September 2006.
-The X100F is a fixed lens compact, while the M8 is a rangefinder-style mirrorless.
-The cameras are based on an APS-C (X100F) and an APS-H sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Leica provides 10.4 MP.
+The X100F is a fixed lens compact, while the M8 is a rangefinder-focusing mirrorless.
+The cameras are based on an APS-C (X100F) and an APS-H (M8) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Leica provides 10.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M8 is notably larger (17 percent) than the Fujifilm X100F.
 In this context, it is worth noting that neither the X100F nor the M8 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens built in, whereas the M8 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the M8 and their specifications in the Leica M Lens Catalog.

 The power pack in the X100F can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |1.||Fujifilm X100F||127 mm||75 mm||52 mm||469 g||390||n||Jan 2017||1,299||ebay.com|